 Unfortunately, the blueprint doesn’t guarantee that the build will be as perfect as it is on paper.
-But without it, you may find yourself with a house Alice would find in wonderland.
+But without it, you may find yourself in a house Alice would find in Wonderland.

 So how does the idea of a blueprint relate to beekeeping?
 Well, foundation vs. foundationless beekeeping refers to the two frame options, or “blueprints” instead, that beekeepers use for their honey bees to build comb.

 So, if you’re a beginner who is just starting, then it’s likely that you’re still trying to decide which blueprint or approach to go with.

 Our goal is to help you better understand the great foundation vs. foundationless divide so you can get started!

 You can expect to discover the four main differences between the different beekeeping approaches and their pros and cons so you can ultimately determine which method is best for you.

 Our goal is to help you gain a better understanding of the foundation vs. foundationless divide so you can ultimately get started!

 Foundation vs. Foundationless Overview: What the Heck is the Difference?